thecoddiwompler/SQL-Practice/iqsql.md

 2. Employees Check-in Details
 3. Employees Hiring [Difficult]
 4. Highest-Grossing Items
+5. Last Person to Fit in the Bus
-5. Manager with at least 5 direct reportees
+6. Manager with at least 5 direct reportees
-6. Mismatched IDs
+7. Mismatched IDs
-7. Odd and Even Measurements
+8. Odd and Even Measurements
-8. Qualifying Criteria
+9. Qualifying Criteria